bacpop/PopPUNK/docs/poppunk_iterate.rst

 **Results**:

 .. image:: images/vp_ipp_result.png
-	:scale: 50%
 	:alt:  Iterative-PopPUNK multi-level clustering results from Clonal Groups to Outbreak level
 	:align: center

 The results demonstrate the effectiveness of using iterative-PopPUNK for sublineage clustering in large outbreak datasets.
 For example, in clonal group CG3, we extracted 274 outbreak groups (after removal of non-pathogenic isolates), while iterative-PopPUNK identified 80 clusters with a 40% MACD cutoff.
-The concordance of iterative-PopPUNK clustering with the identified outbreak groups was 60% (48/80), indicating that iterative-PopPUNK is able to achive a finer resolution than clonal level.
+The concordance of iterative-PopPUNK clustering with the identified outbreak groups was 60% (48/80), indicating that iterative-PopPUNK is able to achieve a finer resolution than clonal level.
 Moreover, the isolate clustering concordance (i.e. isolates assigned to a same group by both methods) was 90% (1596/1768), indicating high agreement between iterative-PopPUNK and outbreak groups at the isolate level.
 For clonal group CG189, iterative-PopPUNK identified 25 clusters with a 20% MACD cutoff, which showed a cluster concordance of 80% (20/25) with outbreak groups,